Flybell/starter-academic/content/home/publications.md

 weight = 40  # Order that this section will appear.

 title = "Publications"
-subtitle = "Journal and popular articles"
+subtitle = "Journal articles and book chapters"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.